Tap, tap, text, text, click, click… Are cell phones taking students from merely distracted to dum, dummer, dummest?

 Quadratic Formulas & Other Troubles

-Brenda is stuck on the Quadratic formula.
+Our student is stuck on the Quadratic formula.
 She gets it when her teacher shows it in class, but when she has to do it on her own, she gets stuck.
 And then everything else becomes a problem, too.
 Continue reading →

 They both know that parenting a teen through middle and high school isn’t always easy.
 And being a teen isn’t always easy, either.